openshift/installer/docs/user/troubleshooting.md

 If no pods are shown, etcd will need to be [investigated](#etcd-is-not-running).

-### Unable to SSH into Master Nodes
+### Unable to SSH into Control Plane Nodes

 For added security, SSH isn't available from the Internet by default.
 There are several options for enabling this functionality:

 - Create a bastion host that is accessible from the Internet and has access to the cluster.
 If the bootstrap machine hasn't been automatically destroyed yet, it can double as a temporary bastion host since it is given a public IP address.
 - Configure network peering or a VPN to allow remote access to the private network.

-In order to SSH into the master nodes as user `core`, it is necessary to include an administrator's SSH key during the installation.
+In order to SSH into the control plane nodes as user `core`, it is necessary to include an administrator's SSH key during the installation.
 The selected key, if any, will be added to the `core` user's `~/.ssh/authorized_keys` via [Ignition](https://github.com/coreos/ignition) and is not configured via platform-specific approaches like [AWS key pairs][aws-key-pairs].
 See [here][machine-config-daemon-ssh-keys] for information about managing SSH keys via the machine-config daemon.

 If SSH isn't able to connect to the nodes, they may be waiting on the bootstrap node before they can boot.
-The initial set of master nodes fetch their boot configuration (the Ignition Config) from the bootstrap node and will not complete until they successfully do so.
+The initial set of control plane nodes fetch their boot configuration (the Ignition Config) from the bootstrap node and will not complete until they successfully do so.
 Check the console output of the nodes to determine if they have successfully booted or if they are waiting for Ignition to fetch the remote config.

-Master nodes waiting for Ignition is indicative of problems on the bootstrap node.
+Control plane nodes waiting for Ignition is indicative of problems on the bootstrap node.
 SSH into the bootstrap node to [investigate further](#troubleshooting-the-bootstrap-node).

 ### Troubleshooting the Bootstrap Node